 When does the appraisal occur in the home sale process?

 The actual home appraisal happens after an offer is accepted and details regarding price, repairs, and credits have been established.
 After all of this is established, the appraiser is then sent in to establish the fair market value of the home.

 How to prepare for a home appraisal?

-Below are some good tips on what you can do before a home appraiser shows up in order to make sure you have the highest home value appraisal you can:
+Below are some good tips on what you can do before a home appraiser shows up to make sure you have the highest home value appraisal you can:

 - Update the paint on your house